clux/facemaulers/east/irithyll.md

 https://www.reddit.com/r/dndmemes/comments/n97cmu/beware_the_lizardfolk_cleric_with_the_chef_feat/

+### Annoying Skeleton Duck
+Quacks near them in one alley.
+Alerts the Reaver.

 ### Council Members
 Discussing in A. All happy to take a fight there should it happen.
 [[arklem]] in 10-X will try to prevent them from fucking with their coffins.